-Slide Valve movement
+Slide Valve movement for HSE version

-Slide valve operates coordinated with AFD.
+Slide valve operates in HSE versions coordinated with AFD.
 Tracer UC800 algorithm controls the compressor capacity with higher slide valve capacity and lower AFD frequency to get higher efficiency

 This loading/unloading schema is a general figure, it could be different in case of sudden modifications of the operating data.
 Also it has not to be considered as a starting/stopping mode.